-St Margaret Mary’s College is Townsville’s largest Catholic girls’ secondary school for Years 7 to 12 and continues the Good Samaritan tradition of educating and inspiring students to become empowered young women in society.
+St Margaret Mary’s College is the largest Catholic girls’ secondary school in Townsville, for Years 7 to 12 and continues the Good Samaritan tradition of educating and inspiring students to become empowered young women in society.

-In 1936, the first Sisters of the Good Samaritan arrived in Townsville to administer the Saint Margaret Mary’s primary school.
+In 1936, the first Sisters of the Good Samaritan arrived in Townsville to administer the St Margaret Mary’s Primary School.
 Bishop McGuire had purchased the estate in Hyde Park known as ‘Woodlands’ from the Cummins family and this home was used as the convent, which the sisters named Saint Philomena’s.

 Owing to the growing Catholic population of Hermit Park and Mundingburra, the parish priest of St Margaret Mary’s Parish, Monsignor Vandeleur, started to organise the establishment of a girls’ secondary college with help from Mother James (principal of SMM Primary).
 The new facilities would accommodate 200 students.

 Two teachers were appointed: Sr Mary de Lourdes, Principal, and Sr Mary Mechtilde (both Good Samaritan sisters) and the college colours chosen were sky blue, white and gold and the college crest was created which students still wear with pride.

 On 22 February 1963, St Margaret Mary’s College was officially opened by Bishop Ryan.
 Fifty young girls were enrolled in the first year.
 On the first day of school, Sr Mary de Lourdes spoke: “You are the first girls of St Margaret Mary’s College.
 This is your chance to found a great tradition and a noble spirit which will be passed on from class to class as the years go by.”